rakutenanalytics/ios-rakutenanalytics/README.md

 * You MUST configure your RAT `accountId` and `applicationId` in the **App Extension** info.plist (in addition to your main app's info.plist)
 * To send events to a different endpoint you can set a `RATEndpoint` key in the **App Extension** info.plist
-* To enable debug logging you can create a boolean `RMSDKEnableDebugLogging` key set to YES in the **App Extension** info.plist

 #### Viewing App Extension events in Kibana